Updated April 2017

 The heavier the tow vehicle relative to the caravan the better

-Most Australian caravans are now about 6.5 metres.
-They weigh about 2200 kg.
-Some are 7-8 metres and weigh over 3500 kg.
-One recently released is 4000 kg.
-Many are towed by vehicles far lighter than the caravan – at 100-110 km/h.
-Worse, a recent issue of a major Australian Caravan magazine reports that a substantial percentage of heavy caravans submitted for review were even heavier than their makers claimed.
+Most Australian caravans built since 2000 or so are about 6.5 metres and about 2200 kg.
+But some are 7-9 metres and weigh over 3500 kg.
+One recently released is over 4000 kg.
+Despite this, many are towed by vehicles far lighter than the caravan – and at 100-110 km/h.
+Worse, a (2016) major Australian caravan magazine noted that a substantial percentage of heavy caravans submitted for review were found to be heavier than their makers claimed.

 Before finalising payment for any caravan (new or used) have it it weighed in your presence on a certified weighbridge.
 Never assume the Tare Mass – legally required to be shown on a plate affixed to the chassis – reflects reality.
 That weight is as the unit left the factory.
-It does not include the 1kg/litre of all water carried.
-Nor (in many cases) any of the optional extras even if included in the original order.
+It does not include the (1kg per litre) of all water carried, nor (in many cases) any of the optional extras even if included in the original order.
 It is not unknown for a caravan to be so heavy that there is no allowance for anything to be legally carried within it.

-It does not work however for caravans that are longer and heavier because it is contrary to basic laws of physics.
-It overlooks the effect of Moments along a pivoted beam.
-This precludes basing tow ball mass on a percentage of overall weight alone.
-That which matters – for making caravans more stable, is the trailer’s length and where and how much weight is located along it.
-Because of this, many a tow vehicle seen as having ‘inadequate’ tow ball loading may be totally capable of towing a short light central kitchen caravan.
+For making caravans more stable, that which is important is trailer length and where and how weight is located along it.
+Many a tow vehicle seen as having ‘inadequate’ tow ball loading may be totally capable of towing a short light central kitchen caravan.
 Such practice is common in Europe.
 There, tow ball weight is typically 5%.
-(Extensive research however indicates that 6%-7% is preferable of EU type caravans.)
+(Extensive research however indicates that 6%-7% is preferable for EU type caravans.)

 Tow ball mass too low?

-Legal reasons preclude my suggesting anything other than to ‘follow what the caravan maker recommends’ re tow ball mass.
-They do not require me to endorse such recommendations.
-I don’t.
+Legal reasons preclude my suggesting anything other than to ‘follow what the caravan maker recommends’ re tow ball weight.
+I do endorse such recommendations.

 It is not so much weight but weight distribution that matters

-In making caravans more stable overall weight is less of an issue than where weight is distributed.
-You can increase stability (when loading) by having anything heavy above and close to the axle/s.
+As noted above, for making caravans more stable, overall weight (within that allowed) is less of an issue than where that weight is distributed.
+For making caravans more stable you can increase that by locating anything heavy above and close to the axle/s as possible.
 Never locate anything heavy (particularly high-slung spare wheels) at the extreme rear of a caravan – either inside or outside.
 Locating a tool box on a rear bumper is an absolute no no.